Skip to main content

 Applies broadly across industries

-Covered AI examples: Customer service AI making access decisions, procurement AI affecting vendors, operational AI in regulated workflows, any AI with material decision impact
+Common AI uses: Customer service AI making access decisions, procurement AI affecting vendors, operational AI in regulated workflows, any AI with material decision impact

 AI System Inventory

-Maintain a documented inventory of every AI system your organization uses in consequential decision-making.
+Maintain a documented inventory of the AI systems your organization uses, especially in higher-stakes contexts.

-TRAIGA requires covered organizations to maintain a structured register of all AI systems deployed in consequential decisions.
-The inventory must document the system's purpose, the decisions it influences, the data it processes, the vendor (if third-party), and the oversight mechanisms in place.
+TRAIGA does not require private deployers to maintain an AI system inventory.
+We recommend one anyway: a structured register that documents each system's purpose, the decisions it informs, the data it processes, the vendor (if third-party), and the human oversight in place.

-An AI system inventory is not a one-time exercise.
-As organizations deploy new AI tools — especially in fast-moving clinical, HR, and operational contexts — the inventory must be updated to reflect the current AI portfolio.
+An AI inventory is most useful when it stays current.
+As you deploy new AI tools — especially in fast-moving clinical, HR, and operational contexts — keeping the register updated helps you respond quickly if the Texas Attorney General ever asks questions.

 AI System Registry